-Remnants: a couple of old buildings on the property, former plat roads, Carson (Cochransville) Cemetery on the north side of SR 7 about 3/4 of a mile northwest of the GPS coordinates, old houses and farm buildings in the area
+Remnants: former plat roads, Carson (Cochransville) Cemetery on the north side of SR 7 about 3/4 of a mile northwest of the GPS coordinates, old houses and farm buildings in the area

 Cross Keys (Crosskeys) – Bethel Township Post Office: 1893 – 1914

-on Hopewell Ridge Rd between Beardmore Rd and T64
+on Hopewell Ridge Rd (Co Rd 105) between Beardmore Rd and T64

 Remnants: Hopewell Cemetery on the north side of Hopewell Ridge Rd east of the GPS coordinates

-Description: Cross Keys had a Methodist Episcopal church at the cemetery on land owned by Seth Adams (1849 – 1876) and Mary Jane (Humphrey) Adams Betts.
-They married in 1869 and had a few children.
+Description: Cross Keys had a Methodist Episcopal church at Hopwell cemetery on land donated by Seth Adams (1849 – 1876) and Mary Jane (Humphrey) Adams Betts.
+They got married in 1869 and had a few children.
 Seth died at 26 years of age and Mary Jane later remarried.
 The town also had a school 1 mile southeast of the GPS coordinates on the southwest side of Hopewell Ridge Rd near the intersection of T64.
 It was on land owned by Reverend Anson Roach (1842 – 1909) and Preshia (Edwards) Roach (1850 – 1938).
 Anson and Preshia were buried with relatives in Moose Ridge Cemetery on Moose Ridge Rd in Center Township.
 The known postmasters were A. H. Roach and Henry C. Parker.

 Fair Pleasant (Van Buren) Post Office: 1839 – 1842

-Description: In December of 1839, A Mr. Johnson introduced notice of a bill to change the town name of Van Buren to Fair Pleasant at a meeting of the Ohio House Of Representatives.
+Description: In December of 1839, a Mr. Johnson introduced notice of a bill to change the town name of Van Buren to Fair Pleasant at a meeting of the Ohio House Of Representatives.
 The bill was ratified and the act was passed on January, 20, 1840.
 George Gray Jr. was the only known postmaster.
-Fair Pleasant (Fairpleasant) was later listed in the 1843 A Table Of Post Offices In Ohio as a discontinued office in the county.
-The location might currently be in Noble County which was formed in 1851 from parts of Monroe, Morgan, Gurensey and Washington Counties.
-Dyes Settlement, for example, listed as a ghost town in Monroe, is present-day Renrock in Noble.
+Fair Pleasant (Fairpleasant) was later listed in the 1843 A Table Of Post-Offices In Ohio as a discontinued office in the county.
+There were a couple of George Grays in the county during the time period in question who were recorded in the 1840 census, one living in Franklin Township and the other in Perry Township.

 Hope Ridge – Center Township Post Office: 1858 – 1872